 Directors

 A typical director will do 6-10 years on a public company board so when someone chooses to go in less than two terms, it should be explained.
-This list looks at the trend where female directors tend to leave boards after shorter terms, usually without explanation.
+This list looks at the trend where female directors leave boards after shorter terms and no explanation if offered as to why.
+The AFR's companies editor Anne Hyland had an interesting piece on this phenomenon in April 2025.

 Patricia Akopiantz: appointed to the Ramsay Health Care board on April 4, 2015, she resigned abruptly on November 9, 2018 after 3 years and 7 months.
 There was no inkling of this in the 2017-18 annual report.
 See director profiles on p12.

-Paula Dwyer: joined the Leighton Holdings board in December 2011 and then resigned without explanation at the end of the 2014 AGM after just 2.5 years. apparently after taking on the Spanish bullies who controlled the board.
+Paula Dwyer, Leighton: joined the Leighton Holdings board in December 2011 and then resigned without explanation at the end of the 2014 AGM after just 2.5 years, apparently after taking on the Spanish bullies who controlled the board.

-Paula Dwyer: served on the David Jones board from 2003 until 2006 and then declined to serve another term.
+Paula Dwyer, David Jones: served on the David Jones board from 2003 until 2006 and then declined to serve another term.
 The public announcement talked about wanting to focus on other roles when the real issue was more to do with then CEO Mark McInnes, who she felt was a bully.

 Jackie McArthur: joined the Blackmores board in early 2018 and resigned effective immediately without explanation in August 2019, along with another female director, Helen Nash.
 Apparently there were issues with the way chairman Marcus Blackmore went about it.